You are probably here because I've helped improve the web for you in one way or another. Here is some info about me.

 ⬇️ Anyways looks at my cool projects below ⬇️

 My first real game where I didn’t just spam free models.
-A random-weapons PvP game built on Roblox.
+A random-weapons PvP game built on ROBLOX.

 I've never monetized it mostly because I was too young and didn’t know how.
 Eventually, all the Freenom domains expired and Google deleted my analytics, so the only proof left is a YouTube video with 100K views.
 I might have a picture of the analytics somewhere in my phone.

 I tried to make a MHTML v4, but lost motivation.
 I realized I’d have to catch up on years of bypasses and new methods.
-Probably best to move on.

 A bot that farms Microsoft Rewards using Selenium.